 Even though I am writing the "if" condition with "true" which makes the "else" statement useless, but this should work as intended.
 (Just render the "true" statement.)

-Updated by rafaelfranca (Rafael França) over 1 year ago
+Updated by rafaelfranca (Rafael França) about 3 years ago

 Minimal reproduction steps.